lichess-org/lila-push/README.md

 response | description
 --- | ---
 ok | **success**
-endpoint_not_valid | Subscription is invalid and will never be valid not_implemented | Endpoint does not support encryption algorithm ... | Other errors
+endpoint_not_valid | Subscription is no longer valid and should not be used again endpoint_not_found | Subscription is not valid and should not be used again not_implemented | Endpoint does not support encryption algorithm ... | Other errors